Published on OAC Program Counselling (https://oac-program-counselling.uoguelph.ca)

 Once you have accepted your Offer of Admission you will be contacted by Enrolment Services with details on the course selection process.

-Taking courses out of sequence from the Schedule of Studies is a usual occurrence for transfer students, but since we cannot predict which courses you anticipate taking the scheduling office may create a conflict with your planned courses.
-In this situation, please contact your Program Counsellor for advice.
+Taking courses out of sequence from the Schedule of Studies is a usual occurrence for transfer students, be aware there may be a timetable conflict with your planned courses.
+In this situation, please contact your Academic Advisor for advice.

 Where do I find information on dates, fees, regulations etc.?